flammel/fission/README.md

 Neos plugin to replace Fusion with Twig.

+See [flammel/fission-demo](https://github.com/flammel/fission-demo) for a site package that implements the view layer using Fission.

 ## Installation

 The package is not on [packagist.org](https://packagist.org/).
 So the first step is to add the GitHub repository to your `composer.json:`